News Archives: Tagged CTU strike

 News Corporation’s involvement in a hacking scandal eventually lost Wireless Generation its planned contract with the state of New York.

 But in May of 2012, the education technology company found another willing buyer — the city of Chicago.
-The Board of Education of Chicago Public Schools (CPS) — the district that CTU is striking against — approved the purchase of education technology services from Wireless Generation.
+The Board of Education of Chicago Public Schools (CPS) — the district Ai?? that CTU is striking against — approved the purchase of education technology services from Wireless Generation.
 Here’s a snapshot from the Board’s agenda meeting:

 If you click on the two agreements listed, you’ll see that they’re for $1,700,000 each.